 “To the woman He said, “I will greatly multiply Your pain in childbirth, In pain you will bring forth children; Yet your desire will be for your husband, And he will rule over you.”
 Genesis 3:16

 “I will greatly multiply Your pain in childbirth, In pain you will bring forth children.”
-First, her pains would be increased not only in giving birth, but in raising children.God’s original plan for childbirth and child rearing had been free of pain and sorrow.
+First, her pains would be increased not only in giving birth but in raising children.God’s original plan for childbirth and child rearing had been free of pain and sorrow.
 Now mothers would struggle through pain, not only in giving birth, but also suffer heartache in the raising of their children.

 “Yet your desire will be for your husband, And he will rule over you.”
-Secondly, Eve would struggle against the established roles set by God for husband and wife.
-God had ordained from the time of creation that man and woman should live together in harmony and cooperation, each perfectly content in and satisfied with his role.
+Secondly, Eve would struggle against the established roles set by God for husbands and wives.
+God had ordained from the time of creation that man and woman should live together in harmony and cooperation, each perfectly content and satisfied with his role or her role.
 But now, sin had corrupted that relationship, and the women would strive to take control.
 Before the fall Eve gladly submitted herself to her husband, but now, their would be strife.